GSS harmonisation support

 We have a collection of published harmonised standards and guidance.
 There are also some standards and guidance that are being developed.
 If you need a harmonised standard that is not yet listed, please email Harmonisation@statistics.gov.uk.
 You can also ask your harmonisation champion for help.

-The Government Statistical Service (GSS) Harmonisation Team has a workplan that sets out planned work from 2022 onwards.
+The Government Statistical Service (GSS) Harmonisation Team has a work plan that sets out planned work from 2024 onwards.
 The workplan includes priority topics, activities and timescales.
-Before this, there was the GSS Harmonisation Strategy which covered the period from June 2019 to June 2021.
+Before this, there was a workplan which covered the period from June 2022 to June 2024.

 The harmonisation champions network works across government and non-governmental organisations.
 It aims to increase awareness of harmonisation and available support.